 I used a small straw wreath, which was just what I had on hand.

 Attach the florist's wire to the wreath base

-Wrap the end of the florist's wire around the wreath and twist to secure.
+Wrap the end of the florist's wire around the wreath and twist it to secure it.

 Prepare the grass stalks

-You will use three to four grass stalks at a time, depending upon how thick or fluffy your grass is.
+You will use three to four grass stalks at a time, depending on how thick or fluffy your grass is.

 Cut the grass stems so that you are left with the flower head and a small piece of the stem.
 We will cut some more off later.

 Place the grass stems on the front of the wreath and wrap the wire around them to secure them to the wreath.

 Place the next bunch of stems slightly lower than the first bunch.

 Continue to do this with each bunch of grass, making sure to overlap a little as you go.